zidianjun/BOA_calculation/README.md

 1051.29405	2.04854
 ...

+(the unit of T: °C, the unit of p: kbar)

 Directly run "python demo.py" to get the results.

 When changing the parameters such as the propotion of Fe3+ and the errors of the measurements, simply go to config.py.